-These indicators are outlined in the following five paragraphs, parts of which are copied from Keeping Children Safe in Education (2021) and the government document What to do if you're worried a child is being abused.
-Be aware that in practice, however, abuse and neglect can rarely be separated into 'standalone' categories and in most cases, multiple issues will overlap with one another.
+These indicators are outlined in the following five paragraphs, parts of which are copied word-for-word from Keeping Children Safe in Education (2020) and the government document What to do if you're worried a child is being abused.

-- 26. Physical abuse is a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+24. Physical abuse is a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
 Most children suffer accidental cuts and bruises as part of growing up, but staff who work with children should always be professionally curious about fresh injuries.
-Information on the kinds of injury most often associated with intentional harm is given Annex 1 (p.35).
-A conversation with a child about a recent absence or injury may initially be light-hearted, but staff should be concerned if: - a child's explanation does not seem to match an injury - a child is evasive or appears reluctant to discuss the matter - a child tries to cover up a bruise, wound or scar - a child's explanation is muddled or alters in re-telling - a child appears to have avoided changing for sports or seeking treatment for an injury
+Information on the kinds of injury most often associated with intentional harm is given Annex 1 (p.31).
+A conversation with a child about a recent absence or injury may initially be light-hearted, but staff should be concerned if:

+- a child's explanation does not seem to match an injury - a child is evasive or appears reluctant to discuss the matter - a child tries to cover up a bruise, wound or scar - a child's explanation is muddled or alters in re-telling - a child appears to have avoided changing for sports or seeking treatment for an injury

-Unless members of staff are absolutely satisfied by the evidence or explanation, they should treat the matter as a cause for concern and report it (see paragraph 31).
+Unless members of staff are absolutely satisfied by the evidence or explanation, they should treat the matter as a cause for concern and report it (see paragraph 29).
 Staff considering the possibility of intentional harm (by an adult or another child) should not take pictures or ask a child to remove clothing.

-27. Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+- 25. Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
 It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.
 Most harm is caused in 'low warmth, high criticism' homes, rather than in single incidents.
-Staff should be especially alert to children who:

-- seem to have low self-esteem or put themselves down ("I'm stupid, ugly, useless") - appear to blame themselves for problems at home or within a peer group - offer inappropriate responses to challenging situations ("I deserve this") - seem unusually withdrawn, fearful, or anxious about doing something wrong - suggest that their parents or carers turn affection on and off at a whim, or blame their children for their own problems, or make negative comments about them
+Staff should be especially alert to children who: - seem to have low self-esteem or put themselves down ("I'm stupid, ugly, useless") - appear to blame themselves for problems at home or within a peer group - offer inappropriate responses to challenging situations ("I deserve this") - seem unusually withdrawn, fearful, or anxious about doing something wrong - suggest that their parents or carers turn affection on and off at a whim, or blame their children for their own problems, or make negative comments about them

-Further information on the causes and effects often associated with emotional abuse is given below in Annex 2 (p.36).
+Further information on the causes and effects often associated with emotional abuse is given below in Annex 2 (p.32).